mintDS/mintds/README.md

-What is Scooby?
+What is mintDS?
 --------------

-Scooby is a *probabilistic data structures* server.
+mintDS is a *probabilistic data structures* server.